mapellidario/initial-value-problem/README.md

 	`tan(\theta) = y'(x) = f(x, y)`

-  It also overlays the solutions obtained by the Runge-Kutta4 method onto the vector field.
+  It also overlays the solutions obtained by the Runge-Kutta4 method onto the direction field.

 ## Usage